10 Best High-Yield Savings Accounts

 Are High-Yield Savings Accounts Safe?

 Yes.
-High-yield savings accounts are a safe place to store your cash, as long as you work with an FDIC-insured bank or NCUA-insured.
+High-yield savings accounts are a safe place to store your cash if you work with an FDIC-insured bank or an NCUA-insured credit union.

-When a bank account is FDIC insured, it means that your funds are insured for up to $250,000.
-Even if the bank closes down, you’ll be able to get your funds back.
+When a bank account is FDIC-insured, your funds are insured for up to $250,000.
+Even if the bank closes down, you can get your funds back.
 With that, you’ll be able to recover up to $250,000 of your funds held in deposit accounts at the institution.
 When working with a credit union, NCUA insurance offers the same level of protection.

-In order to keep your funds safe, make sure to work with a financial institution that offers the appropriate insurance levels for your savings.
+To keep your funds safe, work with a financial institution that offers the appropriate insurance levels for your savings.
 Don’t stash your savings in an account that isn’t FDIC or NCUA insured.
 Otherwise, you could be in a tough situation if the worst happened.

 How To Choose the Best High-Yield Savings Accounts?

-When choosing the best high yield savings account, an obvious factor is the APY offered.
-Of course, a higher APY means that your savings will earn the most bank for your buck.
+When choosing the best high-yield savings account, an obvious factor is the APY offered.
+Of course, a higher APY means that your savings will earn the most bang for your buck.

 However, that’s not the only factor to consider.
 You’ll also want to look for banks that have an easy platform to work with.
-The highest APY in the world won’t make up for a bank that makes it challenging to pull funds out when you need them.
+The highest APY in the world won’t make up for a bank that makes it challenging to pull funds out when needed.

 Since many choose to keep their emergency fund locked up tight in their high-yield savings account, ease of access is absolutely essential.
 After all, you never know when an emergency is going to strike.
 You’ll want to avoid the possibility of a hassle when you need access to your savings.